alces/gitlab-rest-client/README.md

 # REST API client for gitlab servers

+This is gitlab REST API client library written in Python (currenty tested against `Python 2.7.8 [GCC 4.9.2 20141101 (Red Hat 4.9.2-1)]`).
+It supports working with the following kinds of gitlab objects:

+* branches
+* groups
+* projects
+* users

+[copyGroup.py](copyGroup.py) is a sample script using this library to copy a group with all the including members and repositories from one gitlab server to another.

 ## Configuration files

 URLs and private tokens for all the gitlab servers you're working with (a.k.a. 'systems') should be placed in the `~/.gitlab_systems.json`